What do I do in an hypo?

 Glucagon is a hormone that recovers sugar stored in liver and puts it back into the bloodstream.

-At the moment, it’s only available in injectable format.
+At the moment, in most countries, it’s only available in injectable format.
 It comes in an emergency kit with a transparent liquid solution and a pot with glucagon powder or tablet.

 Severe hypoglycemia is an emergency situation and requires immediate action